-The ten year old Danish boy William (Alexander Magnússon) has not had much luck in life.
-His father passed away, while his mother is suffering from a mental illness that prevents her from taking care of her son.
-With both parents unavailable, it is lucky that there is an uncle who agrees to look after William’s well being.
+The ten-year-old Danish boy William (Alexander Magnússon) has not had much luck in life.
+His father passed away, while his mother suffers from a mental illness that prevents her from taking care of her son.
+With both parents unavailable, it is lucky that there is an uncle who agrees to look after William’s well-being.
 However, uncle Niels (Rasmus Bjerg) is anything but a conventional adult – quirky, unstable (bi-polar perhaps), a con artist and, worst of all, a gambler.
 Yes, not exactly a role model for a sensitive and impressible young boy.
 So, since a role model is missing, William must find his own way and place in the world, which is a daunting task even for children with a luckier fate.

 The motifs of bullying, first love and overcoming one’s fears, ever-present in the majority of Coming-of-Age films, are not treated with any particular originality in I am William.
 However, the film somehow manages to remain delightfully refreshing and engaging.
-It is not a masterpiece by any means, but is entertaining and features a pleasant, easy-going story.
-Like most Scandinavian lighthearted family flicks, one is entertained with funny looking scene cuts and some slightly bizarre scenes (such as an extreme close-up of a hen’s butt while laying en egg).
+It is not a masterpiece, but it is entertaining and features a pleasant, easy-going story.
+Like most Scandinavian lighthearted family flicks, one is entertained with funny looking scene cuts and some slightly bizarre scenes (such as an extreme close-up of a hen’s butt while laying an egg).
 That and the quirky behavior of some of the film’s protagonists (like William’s uncle for one) are the factors that boost the fun fairy tale like atmosphere of the picture.